2177866/liqpay-laravel/README.md

 - `LiqpaySubscribed` - occurs when subscribing to payments
 - `LiqpayUnsubscribed` - occurs when unsubscribing from payments

 To handle these events in your Laravel application, you can register the corresponding event listeners.
-Pay special attention to [the package's behavior in case of errors in event handlers](docs/EVENTS.md).
+Pay special attention to [the package&#39;s behavior in case of errors in event handlers](docs/EVENTS.md).

 Example of registering a listener for the `LiqpayPaymentSucceeded` event: